A Parent's Guide to Apprenticeships

-The minimum wage for apprentices is £2.68 per hour, but many employers pay more than this.
+The minimum wage for apprentices is £4.30 per hour, but many employers pay more than this.
 The average gross weekly wage for an apprentice is £200.
-This is dependent on the sector, region and Apprenticeship level e.g. some Higher Apprenticeships can pay as much as £300 – £500 per week.
+This is dependent on the sector, region and apprenticeship level e.g. some Higher Apprenticeships can pay as much as £300 – £500 per week.

 Applying for an Apprenticeship

-Click on ‘Find an apprenticeship‘ You can search by type, level or keywords.
+Simply click on ‘find an apprenticeship‘ and search by type, level or keywords.

-Once the right job comes up, your son or daughter can simply select which Apprenticeship that they would like and read the vacancy information and then click ‘Apply For Job’ at the bottom of the vacancy, where they can then click the link to apply directly through the .gov website.
+Once the right job comes up, your child can select which apprenticeship they would like and then click ‘Apply For Job’ at the bottom of the vacancy, where they can then click the link to apply directly through the .gov website.